celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 - Wraps it with `DAGStore`'s [FileMount](https://github.com/filecoin-project/dagstore/blob/master/mount/file.go#L10)
 - Converts `DataRoot` into the [`shard.Key`](https://github.com/filecoin-project/dagstore/blob/master/shard/key.go#L12)
 - Registers the `Mount` as a `Shard` on the `DAGStore`
-  - This register the `Mount` in [`mount.Registry`](https://github.com/filecoin-project/dagstore/blob/master/mount/registry.go#L22) passed to `DAGStore`.

-NOTE: Registering on the DAGStore automatically populates top-level index with shares/proofs accessible from stored EDS so this is out of scope of the document.
+_NOTE: Registering on the DAGStore automatically populates top-level index with shares/proofs accessible from stored EDS so this is out of scope of the document._

 ```go
 // Put stores the given data square with DataRoot as key.